chrismaddalena/ODIN/README.md

 * TrullJ - For making the slick [SSL Labs Scanner module](https://github.com/TrullJ/ssllabs).

 ### Change Log
+#### May 13, 2018
+* Full SSL/TLS certificates from Censys are now stored in their own table by default (not only verbose mode).
+* Subdomains pulled from Censys certificate data is now added to the Subdomains table.
+* Subdomains in the DB should now be unique and the table now includes a "Sources" column.
+* Fixed an issue tha could cause Censys query credits to be gobbled up if your target has a lot of certificates.
+* Cymon API searches now use Cymon API v2.
+* Added a progress bar for AWS S3 Bucket and Digital Ocean Spaces hunting.
+    * Known Issue: This causes messy terminal output, but better than nothing for when large wordlists are used.
+* URLVoid is now used for URLCrazy typosqautted domains, like the Cymon API.
+* URLVoid is no longer has its own table and there will be no ore searches for domains in scope because, really, that just didn't make sense.
+URLVoid is for malware/malicious domains, not domains that are in scope for testing.
+* Added a check to make sure boto3 and AWS credentials are setup prior to attempting S3 bucket hunting using awscli.

 #### March 6, 2018
 * Added support for detecting oportunities for DNS cache snooping.
 * Added a new option to provide a wordlist of terms to be used as prefixes and suffixes for S3 bucket hunting.